swan-io/react-native-browser/README.md

 ## Handle deeplinks

 In order to receive deeplink on browser close event, you have to setup them first.
-We **highly** recommand defining a custom schema + url for this specific task.
+We **highly** recommend defining a custom schema + url for this specific task.
 For example, `com.company.myapp://close`.

 ### On iOS